How To Write An Onliness Statement.

 Also straightforward, you have to know who your customers are.

 But, let me give you a trick to go a little deeper here.
-Of course, you have to know your business' niche but, as part of that, we don't want to just take very single member of a potential audience.
+Of course, you have to know your business' niche but, as part of that, we don't want to just take every single member of a potential audience.

 Instead, it's a very good idea to uncover the particulars of the person who has the greatest potential to benefit the most from receiving this results that our service or product offers.